3.16 Joint Agency Group Supervision Procedure

 - Team managers/assistant team managers who provide management oversight of cases.

-The case should be discussed by the accountable team manager/safeguarding supervisor and agreement reached that the case should be subject to joint supervision.
+The case should be discussed by the accountable team manager/safeguarding supervisor and/or a sector specific safeguarding adviser and agreement reached that a request for a JAGS will be made.

-At the end of the supervision session, the supervisors should agree with the group whether further sessions are required and if so future dates should be confirmed with the group.
+At the end of a JAGS, the facilitator will agree with the group whether further sessions are required and if so future dates will be confirmed with the group.

 5. Confidentiality